Note: Discontinued. See reviews of the latest models.

 Same thing at the Hill/Curve Test site.
 Although its X- and K-band scores were excellent, closely trailing the Beltronics STi Magnum's, again it lagged well behind the Beltronics on 35.5 GHz Ka-band.
 We noticed the same behavior in a later shootout with the Escort Redline.

 Scores totaled, the Beltronics STi Magnum edged out the V1.
 Does that make the Valentine One the world's second-best radar detector?
 V1 fans are quick to praise its directional arrows, rear antenna and superior laser detection.
 And they've got a point.
 Under ideal conditions the directional arrows can pinpoint the direction of an incoming radar beam.
 And the rear antenna allows the V1 to detect radar coming from behind nearly as well as from ahead.
 It's also the best in the business at detecting lasers.
-Some may feel these strengths help to offset its shortcomings.
+Some may feel these attributes help to offset its shortcomings.

 Radar coming from behind, though, isn't a major threat.
-And even without a rear-facing antenna, the Beltronics STi Magnum and Escort Redline can detect radar in back from one mile away or more.
+And even without a rear-facing antenna, the STi Magnum and Escort Redline can detect radar in back from a mile away or more.
 While it's true that detecting lasers can occasionally be helpful, the only laser defense remains the laser jammer.

 Clearly the Valentine One can still keep its newer competitors within sight.
 But advances in technology denied it top ranking in this test.